oddyloops/RayTracer/README.md

 # Motivation
 The most popular techniques used in image renderers have been hardware Z-buffering, and ray tracing.
 The earlier is mostly used in video games, and movie
 CGIs for real time generation of high quality images.
 Some of these modern games/movies (including Virtual/Augmented Reality) require over 120 of this images to be generated within fractions of a second.
-The hardware renders are able to keep up because they have an army of dumb GPU cores crunching elementary school math to create these visual "illusions".
+The hardware renderers are able to keep up because they have an army of dumb GPU cores crunching elementary school math to create these visual "illusions".
 They are illusions, because in hardware rendering, a shadow is not really a shadow, a reflection isnt what you think.
 They are bunch of sleight-of-hand tricks by crafty programmers.
 That is not the case with ray-tracers.
 In hardware z-buffers, WYSIWYG (What is what you get), as for ray-tracers we go by WYGIWYG (What you give is what you get).
 That is a much fairer deal.